 Ms. WANG Dian Ms. WANG has served as our director since July 2019, and our chief executive officer since September 2019.
 Ms. WANG has served as the chief executive officer of Hywin Wealth Management since July 2018.
-Prior to that, Ms. WANG served as the chairman of the board at Shanghai Yinling Asset Management Co., Ltd. from August 2012 to July 2018, responsible for the overall management of the company.
-From March 2010 to July 2012, Ms. WANG served as the chairman of the board at Shanghai Yushang Pawn Co., Ltd., responsible for the overall management of the company.
-From September 2008 to February 2010, Ms. WANG served as the general manager at Shanghai Yushang Investment Management Co., Ltd., responsible for the investment management of the company.
-Ms. WANG received her bachelor degree in English from Henan University in 1999 and her executive master of business administration from Cheung Kong Graduate School of Business in 2018.
+Prior to that, Ms. WANG served as the Vice President of Hywin Financial Holding Group from July 2015 to July 2018, responsible for the middle to backstage management of the company.
+Ms. WANG received her executive master of business administration from Cheung Kong Graduate School of Business in 2018.
+In 2020, Ms. WANG won the "Woman of the Year in Greater China Wealth Management" at the WealthBriefingAsia Greater China Awards 2020.